segment-boneyard/nightmare/Readme.md

 You can also adjust how long `goto` will wait before timing out by setting the [`gotoTimeout` option](#gototimeout-default-30s) on the Nightmare constructor.

 #### .back()
-Go back to the previous page.
+Goes back to the previous page.

 #### .forward()
-Go forward to the next page.
+Goes forward to the next page.

 #### .refresh()
-Refresh the current page.
+Refreshes the current page.

 #### .click(selector)
 Clicks the `selector` element once.

 #### .mousedown(selector)
-Mousedown the `selector` element once.
+Mousedowns the `selector` element once.

 #### .mouseup(selector)
-Mouseup the `selector` element once.
+Mouseups the `selector` element once.

 #### .mouseover(selector)
-Mouseover the `selector` element once.
+Mouseovers the `selector` element once.

 #### .mouseout(selector)
 Mouseout the `selector` element once.